 You can enable CleanWeb in the Surfshark settings.
 This feature is available in the Windows, Mac OS, Android, and iOS apps.
 Here is the CleanWeb feature I tested out for this review with the Windows client and it worked well.

-I tested this out by visiting some ad-infested websites with CleanWeb enabled.
+I tested this by visiting some ad-infested websites with CleanWeb enabled.
 It looks to be working very well as all ads were effectively blocked.

-Other VPNs also offer ad-blocking, such as with the Threat Protection feature that we tested in the NordVPN review.
+Some competing VPNs also offer ad-blocking, such as with the Threat Protection feature that we tested in the NordVPN review.

 Bypasser (split tunneling) feature

-Like with CleanWeb, the Bypasser feature is also activated directly in the Surfshark app settings area.
+As with CleanWeb, the Bypasser feature is also activated directly in the Surfshark app settings area.
 This tool allows you to “Select apps or websites & IPs to bypass VPN.”
 You can see other VPNs with split tunneling here.

 Surfshark works with Netflix and other streaming services